remoteLocker™ solution helps speed recession recovery

 “Improving library hours was one of the commitments we made during the last levy campaign.
-We have not been able to restore all hours at all branches yet, but the remoteLockers offer a way to bridge the gap as the library system works toward fully restored service, “says Jason Kucsma, Deputy Director of TLCPL.
+We have not been able to restore all hours at all branches yet, but the remoteLockers offer a way to bridge the gap as the library system works toward fully restored service,“says Jason Kucsma, Director and Fiscal Officer of TLCPL.
 “We actually see our highest use during the hour before the library opens or an hour or so after we close.”

 Toledo Lucas County Public Library has also installed remoteLockers in branches that lack Sunday hours, thereby increasing access to the libraries during peak weekend hours.